gzaffin/pmdmini/README.md

 The following steps build `pmdplay.exe` on a Windows o.s. box with MSVC, vcpkg, SDL2 installed with vcpkg.

-You can have Your build environment set, on a Windows 10 box, if Your MSVC is Microsoft Visual Studio 2019 Community edition, using Windows 10 taskbar search box writing `x64_x86 Cross Tools Command Prompt for VS 2019` and starting matching App.
+You can have Your build environment set, on a Windows 10 box, if Your MSVC is Microsoft Visual Studio 2019 Community edition, using Windows 10 taskbar search box writing `x64 Native Tools Command Prompt for VS 2019` and starting matching App.
 Otherwise, if MSVC is installed in default localtion, if Windows SDK is 10.0.18362.0 (please see what is in 'C:\Program Files (x86)\Microsoft SDKs\Windows Kits\10\ExtensionSDKs\Microsoft.UniversalCRT.Debug' folder) (see [2]) issuing

 ```windows command-line interface